 Although drivers are expected to comply with the FMCSA, the trucking companies are willing to bend the rules as they urge the drivers to work longer.

 The average age of truck drivers currently is about 49, but the driver shortage is leading some trucking companies to hire older drivers, including retirees in their seventies and eighties.
 Aging may affect a driver’s cognitive functioning, vision, hearing, and reaction time.
 Expecting aging drivers to work for countless hours is dangerous not just for them but for others sharing the road with them.

-Driving heavy-duty trucks requires good control over speed, momentum, and the vehicle.
+Driving heavy-duty trucks requires control over speed, momentum, and the vehicle.
 A speeding semi-truck weighing 80,000 pounds takes about 525 feet before it can stop after the driver perceives danger and recognizes that they need to hit the brakes.
-However, in order to meet deadlines and deliver the freight on time, drivers end up engaging in reckless driving practices and accidents, therefore, are inevitable.
+However, to meet deadlines and deliver the freight on time, drivers end up engaging in reckless driving practices and accidents, therefore, are inevitable.

 Overloaded Cargo Trucks

-Another way that trucking companies are compensating for the shortage of drivers, which has put the current truckers under stress, is that drivers are now required to haul larger cargos from destination A to B in a timely manner.
-In other words, trucking companies overload trucks to deliver shipments on time.
-What they fail to realize is that overloaded trucks are harder to maneuver, especially for truckers who lack experience in driving semi-trailers and 8 wheelers.
+Another way trucking companies are compensating for the shortage of drivers, which has put the current truckers under stress, is that drivers are now required to quickly haul larger cargos from destination A to B. In other words, trucking companies overload trucks to deliver shipments on time.
+They fail to realize that overloaded trucks are harder to maneuver, especially for truckers who lack experience in driving semi-trailers and 18 wheelers.

 Alarming Truck Accident Statistics